CMU-SAFARI/MQSim/README.md

 # MQSim: A Simulator for Modern NVMe and SATA SSDs

-This is a preliminary version of MQSim which only supports a limited set of input workloads.
-The final version will be released on Fabruary 28th, 2018.
+This is a preliminary version of MQSim.
+A final version will be released at the end of February 2018.

 ## Usage